Corsican Dog: Use

 It is a versatile breed, having been used as a sheepdog, as well as to herd cattle and in some instances for dog fighting.
 In hunting it is most often used in hunting wild boar, but has been used for fox and hare.
 It is still used as a herding dog, a watchdog and for companionship.
 It may require further training than some other breeds, but can become a pleasant companion to its owner.

 There are no breed-specific health issues.

-Education
+Training

-This breed may require more patience with training because they are born with a strong natural hunting instinct that make them sometimes forget what's happening around them.
-Once they are educated, they are obedient.
+This breed may require more patience with training because they are born with a strong natural hunting instinct that sometimes makes them forget what's happening around them.
+Once they are properly trained, they are obedient.

 Living conditions

 Corsican dogs can adapt to any temperature as long as it's consistent.
 They can live outside or inside the house.
 They generally live up to 10 or 15 years and can damage furniture if they're bored, especially as puppies.